qcloudq/DFRF-jittor/README.md

 ## Training

-To train on a new dataset for fine-tuning:
+To train on a new dataset for fine-tuning, run the following command.
+Some pre-trained models are [here](https://github.com/qcloudq/DFRF-jittor/releases/tag/Pretrained_Models).

 ```
 sh run.sh ${id}
 ```

-Some pre-trained models are [here](https://github.com/qcloudq/DFRF-jittor/releases/tag/Pretrained_Models).

 Specially, to train the base model: